PhiDole/DeepReinforcementLearningFromHumanPreferences/README.md

-The results with human choice are limitates by the fact that the default reward for the cartpole are already very effective and the human intervention doesn't really benefit this environment.
+The results with human choice are limitated by the fact that the default reward for the cartpole are already very effective and the human intervention doesn't really benefit this environment.

 ## References